ploneintranet/ploneintranet/prototype/_posts/workspaces/open-market-committee/minutes/2000-01-18-Federal Reserve liabilities.md

 ---
 layout: document
-title: Federal Reserve liabilities
+title: Liabilities and deposits
 description: "The major items on the liability side of the Federal Reserve balance sheet are Federal Reserve notes (U.S. paper currency) and the deposits that thousands of depository institutions, the U.S. Treasury, and others hold in accounts at the Federal Reserve Banks."
 application: docs
 document_type: rich
 folderish: false
+parent: 2014 Meetings
-parent: minutes
+parentid: minutes
 sidebar_controls:
   - label: Create document
     type: link